-Andrew Roberts - Joined Tiyeni in 2021.
+Andrew Roberts - Joined Tiyeni in 2021 as UK Treasurer.
 He has 15 years of experience on international development projects, currently as Operations Manager at UK INGO Interburns, following a position at the London School of Hygiene & Tropical Medicine.
 Andy spent over 10 years in Angola and Botswana providing development support in association with the host governments.

 Ian Kerr - Joined Tiyeni as a Trustee in 2021.